stantonwjones/nails-boilerplate/README.md

 **method** is a string defining the HTTP request method of the route.
 Supported methods are *GET*, *PUT*, *POST*, *DELETE*, and *ALL*.
 All is a special case which matches all HTTP request methods.
+Lastly, *WS* routes will handle WebSocket connections.

 **path** is a string or regular expression which matches the path of the incoming request.
 If *path* is a string, then the request must match exactly*.